 Riley E. Foreman1

-Jeffrey Pavlacic1
+Jeffrey M. Pavlacic1

 Rachel Swadley1

 Stefan E. Schulenberg2

 1Missouri State University

 2University of Mississippi

 Abstract

 Scales that are psychometrically sound – meaning those that meet established standards regarding reliability and validity while measuring one or more constructs of interest – are customarily evaluated based on a set modality of delivery (i.e. via the Internet, handwritten, etc.) and administration (fixed item order).
 Deviating from an established administration profile could result in non-equivalent response patterns, indicating the possible evaluation of a dissimilar construct.
 Furthermore, item grouping may influence response patterns.
 Randomizing item administration may alter or eliminate these effects.
 Therefore, we examined the differences in scale relationships for computer versus handwritten scale delivery for two scales measuring meaning/purpose in life.
 These scales have questions about suicidality, depression, and life goals that may cause reactivity (i.e. a changed response to a second item based on the answer to the first item).